kahlil/hitch-hikers-guide/slides/learn-se.md

 - learn fundamentals
 - fw come and go, fundamentals stay
-- fundamentals will help you learn faster
+- will help you learn faster
 - learn to use fw in the right way
+- easier switch if needed
 - old = 1930, 1950